LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.11.3
+*Released*: 9 January 2025
+- Support 'isActive' prop for NavItem and ITab

 ### version 6.11.2
 *Released*: 8 January 2025
 - Merge from release25.1-SNAPSHOT to develop